CamposRF/HOWLish/HOWLish/README.md

 ## Deployment

-HOWLish target deployment enviornment are passive acoustic wolf monitoring protocols.
-Ultimatly, we developed HOWLish to establish a baseline for free pretrained tools for automated wolf howl detection.
+We developped HOWLish with passive acoustic wolf monitoring in mind; or goal was to establish the baseline for free pretrained tools that allow automated detection of wolf howls in large volumes of recorded soudscapes.

-Since HOWLish is but a CNN that classifies 96 x 64
+HOWLish functions as a car engine, that still needs a whole set of components before it is able to transform work into movement, in this case classification into wolf howl detection.

-We also made the detection pipeline - a series of pre and post processing rules - we have been using since 2023 available to anyone who whishes to use it.
+Accordingly, we designed a series of pre- and post- processing rules that allows the conversion of soundscapes.WAV files into 1 minute and 50 seconds clips of sound potentially containing wolf howls - a detection pipeline.

 ## Detection pipeline